Game of Thrones Filming Locations

 Tollymore Forest Park was featured in the first episode of Season 1.
 It covers an area almost 630 hectares at the foot of the Mourne Mountains.
 It is home to trees, woodlands, streams, grottos and caves and offers panoramic views of the sea at nearby Newcastle.

-You might remember this haunting forest from the scene in which a member of the Night’s Watch rides through the snowy forest and stumbles upon dismembered Wildling bodies.
+You might remember this haunting forest from the scene in which a member of the Night’s Watch rides through the snowy forest and stumbles upon dismembered Wildling bodies during the cold open for the entire series.

 Riverrun, River Quoile, Co.
 Down